-Grant Period: Over six months
+Grant Period: Over one year and six months

 This project emerges out of the dissatisfaction with the communicational strategies in traditional puppetry.
 Puppeteer Swapna Sen remarks, “Over the years, despite my exposure, I was experiencing a dearth of forward or vertical motion in ideas and implementation.
 It made me search for newer ideas and forms and new challenges.
 When I met sculptor Alok Som, I was convinced that there was a way ahead in a new direction in attempting to cast puppetry into a contemporary mould while keeping intact its ethnic and historical identity.
 In a contemporary set-up, this art form could appeal to the minds of children who are otherwise impervious to contemporary, written narratives.”

 The three collaborators – Alok Som, Swapna Sen and Sukalyani Paul — come from different workspaces and have diverse experiences in working with children.
 Alok Som, has worked with children for 22 years, and feels that ‘the language of pictures and forms’ appeals to children who have little or no formal education.
 He has experimented with the character-specific illustration of stories, and was able to elicit a response that he thinks would have been impossible to achieve through language.
 The experience of attending Peter Schumann’s puppetry workshop at the Ninasam Theatre Institute in Heggodu, Karnataka, in February 2002, opened his eyes to another method of communication, that of adding movement to his otherwise static sculptures.